Azure/azure-functions-signalrservice-extension/README.md

 - Use Azure Functions (any language supported by V2) to send messages to a single user, or all the users in a group.
 - Use Azure Functions (any language supported by V2) to manage group users like add/remove a single user in a group.
 - Example scenarios include: broadcast messages to a SignalR Service hub on HTTP requests and events from Cosmos DB change feed, Event Hub, Event Grid, etc
-- Use multiple Azure SignalR Service instances for Resiliency and disaster recovery in Azure Functions.
+- Use multiple Azure SignalR Service instances for resiliency and disaster recovery in Azure Functions.
 See details in [Multiple SignalR service endpoint support](./docs/sharding.md).

 ### Bindings